FawazBinSaleem/Assignment2/readme.md

 This command creates an ``output/`` folder containing the HTML files needed to display the site in your browser..

 Note that you will have to run ``pelican content`` every time you make a change to the resume and save it. ``Ctrl + S`` is your best friend.
-Use this save shortcut everytime in your text editor.
+Use this save shortcut every time in your text editor.

 #### Preview the site locally:
   ```